 Abhaya Mudra – No Fear

-The Abhaya Mudra, symbolizing assurance and protection from fear, is often seen depicted on statues of Buddha.
-It embodies the notion that we have nothing to be afraid of in our material lives: the arm bent up towards shoulder level with palm outstretched outward and fingers pointing upward promise security for all who confront life’s challenges.
+The Abhaya Mudra.
+Symbolizing assurance and protection from fear.
+It’s often seen depicted on statues of Buddha.
+It embodies the notion that we have nothing to be afraid of in our material lives.

 Thai Buddhas often gesture with both palms facing upwards, a symbolic sign of peace known as the Abhaya Mudra.
 It is thought to originate from an ancient custom of cordially greeting strangers without threatening them.